--Fleas: The quickest way to resolve a flea problem is to give your dog a bath with a specific shampoo that kills fleas.
+The quickest way to resolve a flea problem is to bathe your dog with a special shampoo that kills fleas.
 Resist the urge to pick the fleas from your dog’s coat/skin.
 Picking the fleas one by one will not rid all of the fleas from your dog’s coat and it may further agitate your dog!
 Fleas feed on your dog by biting through the skin and sucking blood.
 After you bathe your dog, give enough time for the coat to dry.
-Check again for any fleas that may have survived the wash.
-If you see more fleas follow the directions on the bottle and give your dog another bath.
-Many shampoos require you to let the suds sit for a few minutes while the medicine penetrates the fur and kills the fleas.
+Check again for any fleas that may have survived.
+If you still see fleas, follow the directions on the bottle and give your dog another bath.
+Many shampoos require you to soak for a few minutes so the medicine penetrates the fur and kills the fleas.
 This should rid your dog of all fleas.

--Tick: If you see a tick, prepare to remove it.
+If you see a tick, prepare to remove it.
 It is possible for your dog to have a tick even if you can’t see it.
 Ticks like to burrow themselves under a dog’s skin.
-If the tick is burrowed it is best to go to the vet to have it professionally removed since a scalpel may be involved.
+If the tick is burrowed, it is best to seek advice from your vet to have it professionally removed.
 To remove the tick on your own, the following tools should be used for a safe and clean removal: gloves, tweezers, and an antiseptic (rubbing alcohol/hydrogen peroxide are most common).
 Antiseptics reduce the risk of infection and help sterilize the area.
-While wearing the gloves, grab as much as you can of the tick with the tweezers and pull straight out.
+While wearing gloves, grab as much of the tick as you can with tweezers and pull straight out.
 Be sure not to dig at or pinch your dog’s skin which can cause further irritation.
-Once you remove the tick, it’s a good idea to kill it with alcohol.
+Once you remove the tick, you should kill it with alcohol.

 Some dogs are allergic to beef, soy, dairy, fish, chicken, wheat, corn, eggs, or yeast.
 Unfortunately all of these foods are common in dog food.
-You will want to start an elimination diet for your dog, which means feeding him or her new foods that they have never had before and eliminating all food they normally eat.
+You will want to start an elimination diet for your dog.
+This consist of feeding them new foods that they have never had before and eliminating all food they normally eat.
 If your dog eats a variety of foods and you don’t think you will be able to pinpoint specific allergens then eliminate all foods and slowly introduce each food back into your dog’s diet week by week.
 This will take time but it will give you a greater chance of finding a solution for your dog.

 Environmental allergies include grass, dust, weeds, and mold, which are all very similar to human allergies.
-You will want to get your dog tested for allergies since it is difficult to control and isolate these allergens while trying to pinpoint your dog’s troubles.
-Your dog may be put on an allergy medicine or benadryl, which will reduce swelling and irritation.
+Your dog should be tested for allergies since it is difficult to control and isolate these allergens.
+Your dog may be prescribed an allergy medicine or Benadryl.
+These medicines reduce swelling and irritation.
 1 mg of Bendryl per pound can be given.

 A skin infection is easier to pinpoint.
 Skin infections are usually red, bumpy, and often a secretion is present.
 You can give your dog a bath with an antibacterial shampoo to help clean and clear up the infection.